Nolan Jones Preview, Player Props: Rockies vs. Braves

 Nolan Jones At The Plate

-- In 30.1% of his games this season, Jones has had at least one RBI.
-He's picked up more than one in 17.8% and driven in three or more of his team's runs in four contests.
+- Jones has had an RBI in 22 games this season (29.7%), including 13 multi-RBI outings (17.6%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.